CSbyGB/pentips/writeups/HTB-poison.md

 ![Poison decrypted](/.res/htb-poison-cyberchef-password.png)

-- On the website using the tool we can show /etc/passwd
+- On the website using the form we can show /etc/passwd
 ```
 # $FreeBSD: releng/11.1/etc/master.passwd 299365 2016-05-10 12:47:36Z bcr $
 #